Much Ado About Masks

 During Lord Leonato’s celebratory masque welcoming the Prince of Aragon and his troops to town, drink gets the best of both the household and the soldiers.
-A battle of wits between one of the men, Benedict, and Leona's niece, Beatrice, sizzles amidst the partygoers.
-In this passage, Beatrice seems at odds with herself, mocking the droll soldier while at the same time expressing sexual desire for him.
-But we knew Shakespeare's tactics by now; we knew them well.
-We had considered Kenneth Branagh's and Joss Whedon's approaches to the scene on film.
-We had been to the Rare Books and Manuscripts Library and huddled over a first folio to consider the ways in which he dealt with gender, together considering the difference between theatre and reading audiences.
-We had attended John Ford's 'Tis Pity She's A Whore at the Krannert Center for the Performing Arts, comparing its grotesque adaptation of the masque scene to the only surviving quarto in the Library.
-Thus, we suspected that Beatrice's slip is no accident.
+A battle of wits between one of the men, Benedict, and Leonato’s niece, Beatrice, sizzles amidst the partygoers.
+In the above passage, Beatrice seems at odds with herself, mocking the droll solider while at the same time expressing sexual desire for him.
+But we knew Shakespeare’s tactics by now; we knew them well.
+As a class, we had been discussing his life and times, and the theatrical marketplace in which he worked.
+We had considered Kenneth Branagh’s and Joss Whedon’s approaches to this scene on film.
+We had been to the Rare Books and Manuscripts Library and huddled over the First Folio to consider differences between theatre and reading audiences.
+We had attended a campus production of the play alongside a performance at the Oregon Shakespeare Festival, comparing their adaptations of Shakespeare’s masque scene to the only surviving quarto in the Library.
+Thus, the group suspected Beatrice’s slip is no accident.
 What does it mean that she derides Benedict yet openly desires to be “boarded” by him?
-Collectively, we wondered: does Beatrice know that he is the masked man she dresses?
+Collectively, we wondered: Does Beatrice know that he is the masked man she addresses?
 And furthermore, to what extent do masks underscore the ways in which identity and desire are performative?

-During the recent spring semester, I designed and taught an introductory course for English majors entitled "Shakespeare, Text, Performance."
-We first discussed Shakespeare's Much Ado About Nothing in a unit on disguises, which included quick-changes, stage pillars, and masks.
+Last spring, I taught an introductory core course, entitled “Shakespeare, Text, Performance.”
+We first discussed Shakespeare’s Much Ado in a unit on disguises, which included quick-changes, stage pillars, and masks.
 Initially we used the play to think about movement, blocking, and sight-lines.
 This evolved into conversations about the different models of love, or at least procreative suitability, the play suggested in both dialogue and stage directions.
 The relationship between the metatheatrics of disguise and historicized models of love and kinship continued to bubble up throughout the semester—from its implications for governance in Henry V to miscegenation anxieties in Othello.